great places to visit off the beaten path.

 History: Original created in 2008 as the Movieum, the museum was previously located in the County Hall building.
 Its purpose is to support the British film industry and the talent within it.
 In 2010 the group changed its name to the London Film Museum to better communicate its purpose and mission.
 In 2012 the museum moved into its new facilities just off Covent Garden.
 The museum is the only one of its kind in Britain.
 Prior exhibits have focused on Ray Harryhausen and Charlie Chaplin.

-Bond in Motion: The current exhibit is open throughout 2014 and is the largest collection of James Bond vehicles ever assembled for display in London.
+Bond in Motion: The current exhibit is open throughout 2014 and is the largest collection of James Bond vehicles ever assembled for display in London equiped with the best car speakers can surely amaze all the people who can see it.
 There are no replica vehicles on display – all have been used in filming the various installments.
 From Goldfinger’s Rolls Royce, to the submersible Lotus, to current Aston Martins – there is something here for everyone.
-While the range of cars is broad and essentially complete across all films, there is also a wide range of other vehicles, including Little Nellie (gyrocopter), motorcycles, the jetpack, and many others.
+While the range of cars is broad and essentially complete across all films, there is also a wide range of other vehicles, including Little Nellie (gyrocopter), motorcycles, the jetpack, and many others, you can find more explanation here.

 A significant range of scale models, story boards and props are also on display.
 It was particularly pleasing to see the scale model of the DB5 that was destroyed in Skyfall – dispelling any concerns that a real DB5 was shot up!